IvoFacundo/ivofacundo.github.io/_pages/about.md

 NEWS
 =====
-Our new working paper on "Algorithm Aversion in Financial Investing" is now <p style="text-decoration:underline;"><a href="https://christophmerkle.github.io/wp/2019-04-03-algorithm-aversion">online</a></p>!
+Our new working paper on "Algorithm Aversion in Financial Investing" is now <style="text-decoration:underline;"><a href="https://christophmerkle.github.io/wp/2019-04-03-algorithm-aversion">online</a></style>!
 (03.04.2019)